binary-manu/arch-ansible/README.md

 reliably.
 As a workaround, `virtguest` can be instructed to install the `mplugd` daemon, configured to handle screen resizing.
 You can read more [here][mplugd-blog-post].

+#### wireless

+Flags: `[ms]`

+Ensures that the wireless regulatory domain is configured properly.

+By default, it will set the regulatory domain to the same country used in the `locale` configuration: if you set your locale to `it_IT`, the country will be `IT`.
+It is possible to override this behaviour by specifying the desired country code in a variable.
+Have a look at the defaults file for the details.

+Note that this role is always executed by default, even in VM installations.
+The rationale is that if one attaches a WiFi dongle to the machine via USB passthrough or migrates the system to a physical machine, there is no risk of forgetting to configure it and generating interferences.

 #### xfce